Education and Advice

 Changing your name on your passport is essential!

-Most likely, this can be or is only done by mail.
+Changing your name on an existing passport can only be done by mail.
 Depending on how long you’ve had your current passport, there is a different form to fill out.
 Which form you need will impact which supporting documents you need.
 Rather than me listing it here, I’d recommend just looking at the official list on travel.state.gov.

-You’d be surprised how many places your name needs to be updated.
+You’d be surprised how many places your name needs to be updated (and that’s where a service like Easy Name Change really comes in handy – checking off lists is supposed to be fun 😉 ) .
 Here’s a short list of some the spots you might want to update your name to get you started.
 Have fun running around to all the places!

 • Finances: